Residence in the College is offered on the basis of merit and potential.

 Ability to manage your time is also important.
 There is much to do in College and at university, and demands on time can be a challenge.

 For all enquiries please contact the Registrar on +61 2 9550 7451 or email email@example.com.

 Generous scholarships are available for prospective students, regardless of the time of application, to assist meritorious students to live and study at St Paul’s.
 Find out about the St Paul’s College scholarships including the scholarship application process.
 In the award of scholarships, emphasis is placed on financial need as well as merit.

 Students applying for scholarships are generally required to submit their scholarship application form with their application for residence in College.

 Applications for Semester 2, 2020 and Semester 1, 2021 are being accepted now.
-There is no closing date for applications, however it is recommended that you apply sooner rather than later.
+There is no closing date for applications, however it is recommended that you apply sooner rather than later as spaces are limited.

 We have updated our application system with all applications now being taken online.
 If you have an incomplete application in our old system, please commence a new application online.

 Fill the online application form, at the link below.
 Please note an application fee is payable at the conclusion of the online process.
 For more information please see fees and charges.